Can you or your children fly while suffering from chicken pox?

 If you are worried that you or someone you are travelling with might be denied boarding, you should carry a letter from your GP that confirms that you are no longer infectious.
 It is also important to contact your airline beforehand to seek advice, as every airline has different policies.

-What do the airlines say?
+What do Airlines say?

 Airline Chicken Pox Policies Explained